kaaproject/mqtt-client-python/examples/linux_sys_scan/README.md

 ![commands](./imgs/commands.png)

-## Viewing Your Data with Kaaiot Dashboard
+## Viewing Your Data with Kaaiot Dashboard (Optional)

-You can use the Kaaiot dashboard to create a custom UI for viewing your data, going beyond the default device page.
+You can use the Kaaiot dashboard to create a custom UI to view your data and go beyond the default device page.

 ### Creating a Dashboard